1.Bosnia anad Herzegovina DISTANCING FROM EXTREMISTS'

 Verbal Sniping

-Romania's famed extremist has sparked a political battle by
+Romania's famed extremist has sparked a political

 accusing the president of allowing Hamas terrorists to train in